CDRT/docs/bios/settings/thinkcenter/main.md

 Options:

-1.  **Text** - enables simple text interface with navigation and actions available only via keyboard.
+1.  **Text** - simple text interface with navigation and actions available only via keyboard.
 Default.
-2. Graphic - enables graphical interface with possibility to additionally use mouse for navigation and actions.
+2. Graphic - graphical interface with possibility to additionally use mouse for navigation and actions.

 <!-- WMI: no -->